Jeremy Kewley’s Biography

 He has appeared in dozens of other iconic series – everything from THE SULLIVANS, TWENTY GOOD YEARS and THE YOUNG DOCTORS (1970s); COP SHOP, PRISONER and PATROL BOAT (1980s); NEIGHBOURS, SEACHANGE and THE MAN FROM SNOWY RIVER (1990s); and THE SECRET LIFE OF US and ABC-TV’s BASTARD BOYS and BED OF ROSES (2000s).

 He starred in the Foxtel sit-com WHATEVER HAPPENED TO THAT GUY?
 (2008-2009); played the lead guest role in “The First Stone”, a particularly powerful and shocking episode of CITY HOMICIDE (2009) (photo left) for which he was submitted for an AFI Award for Best Actor; and played Snr Sgt Graeme Collins, one of the leads in the Screentime/Nine Network telemovie UNDERBELLY FILES: TELL THEM LUCIFER WAS HERE (2011) [above] for which he was again submitted for an AFI Award for Best Actor.
-In 2012 he returned to NEIGHBOURS as Don Hennessy.
+In 2012 he returned to NEIGHBOURS as Don Hennessy, and in 2013 he appeared in the ABC/BBC series THE WORST YEAR OF MY LIFE, AGAIN for the Australian Children’s Television Foundation, and played Des ‘Tuppence’ Moran in FAT TONY & CO for Screentime and the Nine Network.

-As a comedy performer, Kewley has appeared on television shows including ROVE, THE ADVENTURES OF LANO AND WOODLEY, HAMISH & ANDY’S REAL STORIES, BLIGH, BACKBERNER, PIG’S BREAKFAST, Disney’s AS THE BELL RINGS, THE GERRY CONNOLY SHOW and had a recurring role in the AFI-nominated sit-com VERY SMALL BUSINESS (2009).
+As a comedy performer, Kewley has appeared on television shows including ROVE, THE ADVENTURES OF LANO AND WOODLEY, HAMISH & ANDY’S REAL STORIES, BLIGH, BACKBERNER, PIG’S BREAKFAST, Disney’s AS THE BELL RINGS, THE GERRY CONNOLY SHOW, MYF WARHURST’S NICE for ABC-TV, and had a recurring role in the AFI-nominated sit-com VERY SMALL BUSINESS (2009).

-One of only a handful of television ‘audience warm-up comedians’ working in Australia, he has been a vital part of dozens of classic shows from YOUNG TALENT TIME and CANDID CAMERA ON AUSTRALIA to AUSTRALIA’S BRAINIEST KID, 1 VS 100, WHO WANTS TO BE A MILLIONAIRE, BETWEEN THE LINES and TEMPTATION.
+One of only a handful of television ‘audience warm-up comedians’ working in Australia, he has been a vital part of dozens of classic shows from YOUNG TALENT TIME and CANDID CAMERA ON AUSTRALIA to AUSTRALIA’S BRAINIEST KID, 1 VS 100, WHO WANTS TO BE A MILLIONAIRE, TEMPTATION, THE BIGGEST LOSER and THE X FACTOR.
 He’s also in demand as the pre-show Master of Ceremonies at annual television events like Channel Seven’s GOOD FRIDAY APPEAL (2006-2012) and THE AFI AWARDS (2007-2010).

 Kewley has been the warm-up comedian for the Melbourne-based AFL version of THE FOOTY SHOW since it began in 1994, including all the shows done from Sydney, Perth, Adelaide and Hobart, and the live broadcasts from the Theatre Royal in London (2001, 2005) (photo at left), the Prinz Regent Theatre in Munich (2006) and the annual Grand Final Shows – in front of 15,000 people – from Rod Laver Arena.

-He has also been the audience warm-up comedian on the MARNGROOK FOOTY SHOW on ABC2 since 2011.
+He has also been the audience warm-up comedian on the MARNGROOK FOOTY SHOW since 2011.

 On radio, since 2010 he has featured in a regular Wednesday afternoon segment (12.30pm – 1.00pm) on Melbourne’s #1 talkback station 3AW opposite Denis Walter (below), and can be heard on dozens of radio commercials as an in-demand voice over artist.